DigitexOfficial/api-docs/source/index.html.md

 Name | Type | Description
 ---- | ---- | -----------
-iso | string | current UTC time formatted with ISO 8601 with milliseconds
+iso | string | current UTC time (ISO 8601 with milliseconds)
-timestamp | integer | current UTC timestamp with milliseconds
+timestamp | integer | current UTC timestamp in milliseconds

-> Example of a response to 'public/time':
+> An example of a response from 'public/time':

 ```javascript
 {